Prosociality by Coupling, Not Mere Observation: Homeostatic Sharing in an Inspectable Recurrent Artificial Life Agent

 The corridor task turns the same logic into a sequential planning problem.
 Figure~\ref{fig:visuals} shows representative trajectories.
 In the self-only baseline, the possessor goes left, collects food, then eats it and idles while the partner decays.
 In the coupled condition, the possessor goes left, collects food, carries it across the corridor, and passes it to the partner at $t=9$.

 The summary metrics are equally sharp (Figure~\ref{fig:summary}B). \texttt{social\_none} and \texttt{social\_cognitive\_direct} never help.
-Their help rate is $0$, partner recovery is $0$, rescue latency saturates at the horizon ($18$ steps), and mutual viability is $0.15$.
-By contrast, \texttt{social\_affective\_direct} and \texttt{social\_full\_direct} help in every run, recover the partner in every run, cut rescue latency to $9$ steps, and raise mutual viability to $0.3286$.
-The self-cost is visible here too: the actor's final energy falls from $0.745$ without helping to $0.605$ with helping, while partner final energy rises from $0.02$ to $0.27$.
+Their help rate is $0$, partner rescue is $0$, rescue latency saturates at the horizon ($18$ steps), and soft mutual viability is $0.15$.
+By contrast, \texttt{social\_affective\_direct} and \texttt{social\_full\_direct} help in every run, rescue the partner in every run, cut rescue latency to $9$ steps, and raise soft mutual viability to $0.3286$.
+The energetic tradeoff is visible here too: the actor's final energy falls from $0.745$ without helping to $0.605$ with helping, while partner final energy rises from $0.02$ to $0.27$.

 Two pairwise equalities are noteworthy.
 First, \texttt{social\_none} and \texttt{social\_cognitive\_direct} are behaviorally identical.
 Merely observing the partner does not alter the actor's control problem.
 Second, \texttt{social\_affective\_direct} and \texttt{social\_full\_direct} are also identical in the shipped direct-state setup.
 The added cognitive channel carries no extra information beyond what the coupling pathway already receives.
 In that sense, the four-condition design is best read here as a matched routing manipulation with an explicit access-control condition, not as a richer theory map of social inference.
 That equality is useful rather than disappointing: it isolates the effective mechanism even more cleanly.